shih-hao-tseng/SLSpy/README.md

 # SLSpy: Python-based Simulation Framework for System Level Synthesis

 ## Synopsis
 *SLSpy* provides a Python-based framework to simulate model-based control systems, especially for system level synthesis (SLS) methods.
+The workflow follows the descriptions in the paper

+Shih-Hao Tseng and James Anderson, ``Deployment Architectures for Cyber-Physical Control Systems,'' 2019.

 ## System Requirement
 * Python 2.7 or higher